-For more information about the buffer pool, see "The InnoDB Buffer Pool" in the MySQL Reference Manual at http://dev.mysql.com/doc/refman/5.5/en/innodb-buffer-pool.html.
+For more information about the buffer pool, see "The InnoDB Buffer Pool" at MySQL Reference Manual.

+21.4.
 Set and Monitor Total VM Limits per Host

 The CloudPlatform administrator should monitor the total number of VM instances in each cluster, and disable allocation to the cluster if the total is approaching the maximum that the hypervisor can handle.
 Be sure to leave a safety margin to allow for the possibility of one or more hosts failing, which would increase the VM load on the other hosts as the VMs are automatically redeployed.
 Consult the documentation for your chosen hypervisor to find the maximum permitted number of VMs per host, then use CloudPlatform global configuration settings to set this as the default limit.
 Monitor the VM activity in each cluster at all times.
 Keep the total number of VMs below a safe level that allows for the occasional host failure.
-For example, if there are N hosts in the cluster, and you want to allow for one host in the cluster to be down at any given time, the total number of VM instances you can permit in the cluster is at most (N-1) (per-host-limit).
+For example, if there are N hosts in the cluster, and you want to allow for one host in the cluster to be down at any given time, the total number of VM instances you can permit in the cluster is at most (N-1) \ (per-host-limit).
 Once a cluster reaches this number of VMs, use the CloudPlatform UI to disable allocation of more VMs to the cluster.

+21.5.
 Configure XenServer dom0 Memory

 Configure the XenServer dom0 settings to allocate more memory to dom0.
 This can enable XenServer to handle larger numbers of virtual machines.
 We recommend 2940 MB of RAM for XenServer dom0.
-For instructions on how to do this, see http://support.citrix.com/article/CTX126531.
-The article refers to XenServer 5.6, but the same information applies to XenServer 6.
+For instructions on how to do this, see Citrix Knowledgebase Article.
+The article refers to XenServer 5.6, but the same information applies to XenServer 6